Module 2: Core Skills & Counseling Basics

 Be Organized

-When people are struggling with anxiety, depression, abuse, addiction, and so on, their environments (and lives) often become very disorganized.
-Therefore, as the counselor, it is important that you are well organized and have a good calendar system.
-Be sure that you are on time for sessions as it provides the structure and accountability your clients need.
+When people are struggling with anxiety, depression, rejection, abuse, addiction, and so on, their environments and lives often become very disorganized.
+Therefore, as the counselor, it is important that you present a good example by being well organized and on time for sessions.
+This will help your clients feel that you are someone they can rely on.
+To this end, it is important to use a reliable calendar system for scheduling your client sessions.
 It is also recommended that you utilize a contact management tool for maintaining all client contact information and documenting session notes.
 Microsoft Outlook is recommended for both the calendar system and contact management tool.
-If you prefer, you may use another calendar system and contact management tool.

 Please have your calendar system and contact management tool established before moving on to Training Module 3.
-If organization is an area of challenge for you, then you will need to spend some time improving this area of your life before starting your counseling ministry.
+If organization is an area of challenge for you, then spend some time improving this area of your life before starting your counseling ministry.
+If you need further support in this area, please reach out via the form below.

 Please have your calendar system and contact management tool established before moving on to Training Module 3.
-If organization is an area of challenge for you, then you will need to spend some time improving this area of your life before starting your counseling ministry.
+If organization is an area of challenge for you, then spend some time improving this area of your life before starting your counseling ministry.
+If you need further support in this area, please reach out via the form below.

 Practice Self-Care

 Balance and boundaries are important to cultivate as a counselor.
 Maintaining a healthy diet, getting plenty of sleep, exercising, spending time with your family, reading your Bible, and so on will be essential disciplines for you.
 This includes not overscheduling yourself with too many clients and having plenty of down time to take care of yourself.
-For this reason, it is recommended that you book no more than 4 clients per day (or less if needed).
+For this reason, it is recommended that you book no more than 4 clients per day (or less, if needed).
 As a counselor, you need to give out of an abundance of what you have, not what you don't have.
 If you can't care for yourself, then you won't be able to care well for others.
 In other words, you need to "walk the walk".
-To encourage others to love themselves well and practice self-care, you will first need to have this in place yourself.
+To encourage others to love themselves well, have healthy boundaries, and practice self-care, you will need to have this in place for yourself first.

-Lastly, if you notice a client is not putting in the time and effort needed for change, gradually ramp down sessions with them.
-For example, you may notice such a client will not complete homework, or has missed or rescheduled multiple sessions, or keeps discussing the same issues in sessions that have already been addressed.
-Sometimes people just want a "friend" more than they want counseling.
-Therefore, be mindful not to give away your valuable time and energy to those who show they are not ready, or willing, to put in the effort to achieve the goals and change they claim to want.
+Additionally, if you notice a client is not putting in the time or effort needed for change, gradually ramp down sessions with him or her.
+For example, you may notice such a client will not complete homework, will miss or reschedule multiple sessions, or will keep discussing the same issues over and over again that have already been resolved.
+Sometimes people want a "friend" more than they want counseling.
+Therefore, be mindful not to invest your valuable time and energy in those who show they are not ready, or willing, to put in the effort to achieve the goals and change they claim to want.

-Lastly, if you notice a client is not putting in the time and effort needed for change, gradually ramp down sessions with them.
-For example, you may notice such a client will not complete homework, or has missed or rescheduled multiple sessions, or keeps discussing the same issues in sessions that have already been addressed.
-Sometimes people just want a "friend" more than they want counseling.
-Therefore, be mindful not to give away your valuable time and energy to those who show they are not ready, or willing, to put in the effort to achieve the goals and change they claim to want.
+Additionally, if you notice a client is not putting in the time or effort needed for change, gradually ramp down sessions with him or her.
+For example, you may notice such a client will not complete homework, will miss or reschedule multiple sessions, or will keep discussing the same issues over and over again that have already been resolved.
+Sometimes people want a "friend" more than they want counseling.
+Therefore, be mindful not to invest your valuable time and energy in those who show they are not ready, or willing, to put in the effort to achieve the goals and change they claim to want.

 Pull From Your Life Experience